Community Engagement — Raleigh-Durham

 Information gathered through this meeting will assist the FAA in the drafting of a Notice of Proposed Rule-Making (NPRM) that will be published in the Federal Register.
 The public will be afforded the opportunity to comment on any NPRM published on this matter.

-The agency will hold a virtual informal airspace meeting on:
+The agency held a virtual informal airspace meeting for the proposal on Wednesday, May 6, 2026.

 Comments should be sent to: